 SALDEA’s fundraising efforts involve public appeals, applying for local and national grants, and seeking donations of food and other in-kind supplies.
 We conduct fundraising events with local businesses and the community.
 We also use social media, such as Facebook, Instagram, the Saldea web site, local community board sites, PawPrints newsletter, and email to advertise our organization to gain volunteers, financial support, and homes for animals seeking adoption.

 SALDEA conducts its affairs with the highest possible standards of ethics, responsibility, and transparency.
 All volunteers and board members are held to high ethical standards.
-We publicly disclose financial and tax statements on our website, and publish our corporate bylaws.
-No member of SALDEA may receive profit or unreimbursed funds from the corporation.
+We publicly disclose 990 tax returns on our website, and publish our corporate bylaws.
+No member of SALDEA may receive compensation, profit, or unreimbursed funds from the corporation.

-SALDEA works closely with other animal organizations, such as La Casa de los Animales and SOS Colitas Callejeras, to further assist in the animal welfare effort.
+SALDEA collaborates with other animal organizations, such as La Casa de los Animales and SOS Colitas Callejeras, to further assist in the animal welfare effort.
+We believe that a team of partner organizations is stronger than an organization working alone.

 SALDEA maintains a network of foster homes for animals waiting for adoption.